 The dual degree curriculum includes foundational requirements from both divinity and education.
 It is estimated that the time required to complete the dual degree is seven semesters and two summer sessions.
-Students complete 56 credits of core requirements in MDiv courses and 39 credits of core requirements in MAEd courses.
-The total number of required credits is 95.

 Integrative components include an education internship in a context approved by the Master of Arts in Education program in conversation with WFUSD's Art of Ministry (internship) director and a capstone requirement that either through research or an advanced internship encourages students to consider connections between the two fields of study.
 Advisers from both degree programs work with students to determine an elective course strategy that most effectively prepares each student to succeed as a religious leader who is also a public educator.